parthsaini08/background_subtraction/README.md

 ## How to use:
+- Clone the repository.
-- Save the test image in demo/image_matting/colab/input
+- Install all the libraries as mentioned in requirements.txt.
-- run app.py
+- Run app.py
-- check the background removed images in demo/image_matting/colab/output
+- The output will be displayed after giving the input image.